Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-auton-menu/program-pre-auton-menu.typ

 }
 ```

-The next step was to make a text display area that would be consistent between the screens of the menu.
-I did this by creating a rectangle object with a set width for the text that could be displayed in it:
+The next step was to make a text display area that would be consistent between the screens of the menu. we did this by creating a rectangle object with a set width for the text that could be displayed in it:

 ```cpp
 lv_obj_t * menuRectangle;